trevlewis/MountainBike_SpringData/README.md

 # MountainBike_SpringData

+Note: To build this project you need to exclude the tests as of now (gradle clean build -x test).
+	Need to work on H2 DB being created and dropped during the gradle test process.

 This is a demo with Spring Data JPA and Spring Data REST.

 You can start exploring the API with http://localhost:8080/models, since this API is full HATEOAS you should be able to find